 We have developed our GCSE curriculum to include a breadth of choice.
-However, we do anticipate that some subjects will be popular.
+However, we do anticipate that some subjects will be popular or perhaps may not run due to low levels of interest.
 Students must therefore be aware that it is essential to choose a reserve subject.
 Hopefully, this will not be needed, but you should select a reserve knowing that you could be studying this subject.